Real Estate Witch

 They previously operated in ten states across the U.S., so this represents an extreme decline in coverage for the startup.

-As detailed in this article, Door recently underwent significant downsizing.
+Door recently underwent significant downsizing.
 In early January 2020, more than three dozen agents were reportedly laid off — amounting to about half of Door’s workforce.

-Clever has agents throughout the U.S., and offers a full service, five-star selling experience for a low, flat fee of $3,000, or 1% if your home sells for more than $350,000.
+We have agents throughout the U.S., and offer a full service, five-star selling experience for a low, flat fee of $3,000, or 1.5% if your home sells for more than $350,000.

 How Does Door Real Estate Work?